Towards Interpretable Mental Health Analysis with Large Language Models

 The experimental results of mental health analysis are presented in Table \ref{tab:mental-results}.
-We first compare the results of ChatGPT with the zero-shot prompting to gain a straight view of ChatGPT's potential in mental health analysis, then analyze its performance with other prompts enhanced by emotional information.
+We first compare the zero-shot results of LLMs to gain a straight view of their potential in mental health analysis, then analyze ChatGPT's performance with other prompts enhanced by emotional information.

-\paragraph{Zero-shot Prompting.} According to the results, ChatGPT$_{ZS}$ performs significantly better than traditional light-weighted neural network-based methods such as CNN, GRU, BiLSTM\_Att on binary mental health condition detection.
-For example, it outperforms GRU by over 10\% on DR, CLPsych15, and Dreaddit.
-In addition, ChatGPT$_{ZS}$ also outperforms CNN and RNN-based methods on the cause/factor detection datasets SAD and CAMS, showing its good potential in cause analysis for mental health-related texts.
-However, ChatGPT$_{ZS}$ still struggles to achieve comparable performance to PLM-based fine-tuning methods such as MentalBERT and MentalRoBERTa.
-Particularly, ChatGPT$_{ZS}$ achieves much worse performance than all baselines on the multi-class detection dataset T-SID.
-We notice that T-SID collects mostly short posts from Twitter, which contain many usernames, hashtags, and slang words.
-The huge gap between the posts and ChatGPT's training data makes zero-shot detection difficult.
-In addition, we notice that recent efforts~\citep{kocon2023chatgpt} have a similar finding that ChatGPT has very poor performance on emoji, sentiment, and stances detection on the Twitter dataset.
-Moreover, although the zero-shot CoT prompting has been proven to be effective in improving ChatGPT on most NLP tasks~\cite{zhong2023can,wei2022chain,kojima2022large}, we surprisingly find that ChatGPT$_{CoT}$ has a comparable or even worse performance with ChatGPT$_{ZS}$.
-This illustrates that the simple trigger sentence "explain your reasoning step by step" is not effective in prompting ChatGPT on mental health analysis.
-Overall, although ChatGPT exhibited some generalized ability to recognize mental health conditions and analyze their causes, it still underperforms PLM-based methods with task-specific fine-tuning, leaving a huge gap for future work to further explore the mental health detection ability of LLMs.
+\paragraph{Zero-shot Prompting.} In the comparison of LLMs, ChatGPT significantly outperforms LLaMA-7B/13B and InstructGPT-3 on all datasets.
+LLaMA-7B$_{ZS}$ displays random-guessing performance on multi-class detection (T-SID) and cause detection (SAD, CAMS), showing its inability to perform these more complex tasks.
+With an expanded model size, LLaMA-13B$_{ZS}$ achieves no better performance than LLaMA-7B.
+Though trained with instruction tuning, InstructGPT-3$_{ZS}$ still does not improve performance, possibly because the model size limits the LLM's learning ability.
+Compared with supervised methods, ChatGPT$_{ZS}$ significantly outperforms traditional light-weighted neural network-based methods such as CNN and GRU on binary detection and cause/factor detection, showing its potential in cause analysis for mental health-related texts.
+However, ChatGPT$_{ZS}$ struggles to achieve comparable performance to fine-tuning methods such as MentalBERT and MentalRoBERTa.
+Particularly, ChatGPT$_{ZS}$ achieves much worse performance than all baselines on T-SID.
+We notice that T-SID collects mostly short posts from Twitter with many usernames, hashtags, and slang words.
+The huge gap between the posts and ChatGPT's training data can make zero-shot detection difficult~\citep{kocon2023chatgpt}.
+Moreover, although the zero-shot CoT prompting is proven to be effective on most NLP tasks~\cite{zhong2023can,wei2022chain,kojima2022large}, we surprisingly find that ChatGPT$_{CoT}$ has a comparable or even worse performance with ChatGPT$_{ZS}$.
+This illustrates that the simple CoT trigger sentence is not effective in mental health analysis.
+Overall, ChatGPT significantly outperforms other LLMs, and exhibited some generalized ability for mental health analysis.
+However, it still underperforms fine-tuning-based methods, leaving a huge gap in further exploring LLMs' mental health analysis ability.